hyperwing/ClubTinder/README.md

 - Explore page: Browse or search for clubs
 - Club info page: Club details
 - Login/Sign-up
-- Forgot Password: Recieve an email to reset your password
+- Forgot Password: Receive an email to reset your password

 #### Student Access includes the following:
 - Profile: Displays user info and matched info